Slick Rick: Career

-Initial fame
+Initial fame (1985–88)

-Walters' career began in 1985; he first gained success in the rap industry after joining Doug E. Fresh's Get Fresh Crew, using the stage name MC Ricky D. He was featured on the single "The Show" and its even more popular B-side, "La Di Da Di", which featured Walters' rapping over Doug E. Fresh's beatbox.
+Walters' career began in 1985; he first gained success in the rap industry after joining Doug E. Fresh's Get Fresh Crew, using the stage name MC Ricky D. He was featured on the single "The Show" and its even more popular B-side, "La Di Da Di", which featured Walters' rapping over Fresh's beatbox.
 Both tracks gained some mainstream attention, they appeared on Top of the Pops and Soul Train with the Get Fresh Crew.
 Reflecting on the single in Rolling Stone magazine, Roots drummer and Tonight Show bandleader Ahmir "Questlove" Thompson said, "Point blank: Slick Rick's voice was the most beautiful thing to happen to hip-hop culture [...]
 Rick is full of punchlines, wit, melody, cool cadence, confidence and style.
 He is the blueprint."

 In 1986, Walters joined Russell Simmons's Rush Artist Management and became the third artist signed to Def Jam Records, the leading rap/hip-hop label at the time.
 Collaborating with his friend, DJ Vance Wright, Walters produced his solo debut, The Great Adventures of Slick Rick, which came out in 1988 on Def Jam.
 The album was very successful, reaching the No. 1 spot on Billboards R&B/Hip-Hop chart.
 It also featured four charting singles: "Children's Story", "Mona Lisa", "Hey Young World", and "Teenage Love".
 The release is known for its storytelling and vocal characterizations.
 "With the combination of Rick's Dick Van Dyke-on-dope accent and his unique narrative style, the record was an instant classic," wrote critic Matt Weiner.
 "Each of Rick's songs was an amusing, enthralling story that lasted from the first groove to the last."